The Free Press (CBS News): Editorial stance

-Reporting and events
+Reporting

 The founding of the University of Austin was first announced in Common Sense in the year of 2021 article by founding president Pano Kanelos.
 In December 2022, The Free Press published information about the Twitter Files, after Twitter CEO Elon Musk provided Weiss with access to records of Twitter's internal communications.
 The information Weiss discussed included blacklisting of accounts and the suppression of "trending" topics.
 For their Twitter Files coverage, Bari Weiss, Matt Taibbi, and Michael Shellenberger shared the inaugural Dao Prize for Excellence In Investigative Journalism, awarded by the conservative organization National Journalism Center.

+In March 2024, The Free Press stated the crime rate in Austin, Texas, had increased under district attorney José Garza when some crime rates had actually gone down.
+In 2024, the Austin Statesman stated that overall crime was down 11% compared to 2020.
+The Texas Tribune questioned the Free Press's claims about rising crime in Austin, Texas, suggesting that the outlet had misrepresented or oversimplified local statistics.

+Gaza war

-In late 2023, articles from The Free Press condemned the October 7 attacks on Israel and criticized mainstream media coverage of the ensuing war for what it says was the "spread of misinformation."
+In late 2023, articles from The Free Press condemned the October 7 attacks and criticized mainstream media coverage of the Gaza war for what it considered the "spread of misinformation".
 In 2024, The Free Press first reported on a video of NYU professor Amin Husain, in which he denies sexual and gender-based violence in the 7 October attack on Israel and describes New York as a "Zionist city" at a Students for Justice in Palestine rally.
 NYU suspended Husain after the video and the report were publicized.

-In March 2024, The Free Press stated the crime rate in Austin, Texas had increased under district attorney José Garza when some crime rates had actually gone down.
-Homicides doubled according to the Austin Statesman.

-In August 2025, The Free Press reporters Olivia Reingold and Tanya Lukyanova investigated the pre-existing health problems of Palestinian children starving in the Gaza Strip during the Gaza famine.
-Reingold received support from Israeli Prime Minister Benjamin Netanyahu for her reporting.
+In August 2025, The Free Press reporters Olivia Reingold and Tanya Lukyanova investigated the pre-existing health problems of Palestinian children starving in the Gaza Strip.
+Reingold received support from Israeli Prime Minister Benjamin Netanyahu.
 The report was criticized by the president of Refugees International who countered that children with pre-existing conditions were the most susceptible to famine.
 Drop Site News contacted the families of three of the children investigated by The Free Press.
 Each family said that their child's medical situation was driven by the famine and not by pre-existing conditions.

+David Klion wrote in The Guardian that Bari Weiss "used The Free Press to empower right-wing factions within established elite institutions" and to suppress progressive and pro-Palestinian views, citing the criticism of NPR's reporting on the Trump administration's investigation into antisemitism at Columbia University as an example.

+In 2025, conservative commentator Andrew Sullivan criticized The Free Press for what he views as its reluctance to stand up for the freedom of speech of anti-Israel activists.
+Writing for The New Statesman, journalist Ross Barkan called the publication "unapologetically hawkish and anti-Palestinian".
+Harrison Berger, writing at the Quincy Institute for Responsible Statecraft website, called the Free Press "a pro-Israel media outlet often sympathetic to the neoconservative worldview."